armetiz/ArmetizMediaBundle/README.md

 Add "base_folder: medias/"
 Use it to Gaufrette Adapter & CDN

-Add options to configure existing Provider types.
+Move "namespaceé from Provider to Context.
+Tell the MediaManager to use Context params on selected Provider

 ## Installation